About the Midland MicroMobile® MXT400

 - Power: Turns unit on/off.

-- Mic Jack: This is an RJ45 socket to plug the hand-held mic into.
+- Mic Jack: RJ45 jack for connecting the hand-held mic

 - TS/DCS: This button cycles through the Privacy Tone options.